lcpp-org/RustBCA/README.md

  - `cargo build --release --features cpr_rootfinder_intel_mkl,hdf5_input`
 10. input.toml is the input file -- see [Usage](https://github.com/lcpp-org/RustBCA/wiki/Usage,-Input-File,-and-Output-Files) for more information
 11. `cargo test` will run all required tests
-12. Optional: `cargo test --features cpr_rootfinder` will run all required and optional tests
+12. Optional: `cargo test --features cpr_rootfinder_*` will run all required and optional tests for desired backend *
 # Usage

 Modify input.toml to configure simulation; run ./rustBCA with input.toml in the same directory as rustBCA or run with a single input argument, the name of a .toml input file.
 See [Usage](https://github.com/lcpp-org/RustBCA/wiki/Usage,-Input-File,-and-Output-Files) on the rustBCA wiki for usage instructions and see the examples on the wiki for example input files.